subspace/subspace-desktop/README.md

 - Ubuntu 20.04 and 22.04
 - macOS 11 and 12

+# GPU support
+If you want to utilize your GPU for faster plotting, you need to have OpenCL drivers installed.
+We currently support AMD, NVIDIA, and Intel GPUs.

+TODO: add specific explanation for Windows/Ubuntu and MacOS, this will be added after I clarify everything with Nazar

 # How to Install

 1. Download the latest [release](https://github.com/subspace/subspace-desktop/releases) for your preferred platform.